OphidiaBigData/ophidia-wps-module/README.md

 $ chmod 775 /var/log/wps
 ```

-Finally, enable Apache to open new connections
+Finally, enable Apache to open new connections in case SELinux is enabled as follows:

 ```
 $ sudo setsebool -P httpd_can_network_connect on